 Bond market clearing.
-Bond-market clearing then yields the real rate r^ .
+Bond-market clearing then yields the real rate $r^$ .
 The central bank has a zero-net supply of bonds.
 The net bond demand of the private sector is equal to households and entrepreneurs' savings net of their investment in entrepreneurs' storage technology.
 The private sector's savings are simple functions of the real rate r.
-Combining (10), (11), and (14) implies that entrepreneurs' real profit from production is and households' real savings are where
+Combining (10), (11), and (15) implies that households' real savings are and entrepreneurs' real profit from production is where